-More and more of today’s families look a lot like The Brady Bunch.
-To make them work, it takes a plan, patience, creativity, and a lot of give and take.
+Many of today’s families look like The Brady Bunch.
+To make a blended family work, it takes a plan, patience, creativity, and give and take.

 When you think of a blended family, it’s probably The Brady Bunch.
 It’s guaranteed that in real life, your blended family will be much more challenging.

 Half of the children in the U.S. are being raised in blended families, and 1,300 new stepfamilies are formed every day, according to the University of Houston.

 The two biggest concerns are that children in blended families are at higher risk of living in high-conflict homes, and more than half of second and third marriages end in divorce because of the difficulties of bringing children from different marriages together.

 Pulling a new family together from disparate pieces isn’t easy.
 There are so many reasons blending may not work.
 The kids are likely grieving a divorce and may feel alienated by their new family.

 Stepparents want to be seen in a positive light and, so, may be lenient when kids need guidance and discipline the most.
 Or, kids who are used to being the center of attention by guilt-ridden, divorced parents have problems with adjusting to rules set by a new stepparent.